The Vegetative State: A Fate Worse

 The form costs around $25)

-advance directive.
-A DNR is a request not to
+directive.
+A DNR is a request not to have cardiopulmonary

-your heart stops or if you
+resuscitation (CPR) if your heart stops or if you

-try to help all patients whose heart has stopped
+hospital staff will try to help all patients whose

-or who have stopped breathing.)
-You can use
+heart has stopped or who have stopped breathing.)

-an advance directive form or tell your
+You can use an advance directive form or tell your

-that you don't want to be resuscitated.
+doctor that you don't want to be resuscitated.
 In

 by your doctor.
 DNR orders are accepted by doctors